 Raising maintenance costs is a common reason for people to not get involved into the classic car hobby.
 In contrast the cars themselves are often not that expensive compared to new ones!
 There is always opportunities to pick up great deals.
 As I focus on older models here, newer model are actually made for easier maintenance and assembly overall, but it require you to be acquainted with the electronic diagnostic tools like the OBD2 reader.
 With older cars you have to do most of the fault diagnostics yourself which is a thing of “feel” and years of experience.
 The mechanical maintenance is pretty much the same for new and old cars, except you have to often reset electronic sensors after as an extra step on the newer ones.

 I learned working on cars mostly by reading, trying (many times failing) and doing it myself.
 I also got great resources of knowledge from family, although none are mechanic experts.
-Other resources have been various forums on the great web, Youtube and of course and the classic Haynes car manuals (here I still mostly use the torque references and preparation tips).
+Other resources have been various forums on the great web, Youtube and of course and the classic Haynes car manuals (here I still mostly use the torque references and for preparation).

 If you have questions, large or big, I will do my best to answer them if I can manage.

 Currently working and living in Denmark for the last 6 years, although I am Norwegian born with family also from Yorkshire England.
-Currently working as a consultant in IT specialized in the E-commerce realm.
+Currently working as a consultant in IT and E-commerce.
 I have a background with MSc.
 Electrical Engineering and Space Technology from the Technical University of Denmark.

-Personal interests other than vintage cars and Mercedes includes history, astronomy as well as outdoor activities such as skiing, hiking and MTB.
+Personal interests other than vintage cars and Mercedes includes history, astronomy as well as outdoor activities such as skiing, hiking, diving and MTB.

 LinkedIN profile: linkedin.com/in/robinkjernet